=- back to main menu -=

 I’ll obviously update the page and links whenever I get around to recording a better take of each part.
 I’ve not set aside the possibility of uploading longer videos of those songs I can play from end to end, or even an entire practice session.
 I tend to follow a setlist whenever I have time, about two hours, otherwise I just pick whichever I fancy depending on the time I want to spend playing.
 The quality is unfortunately limited by the fact that I use my computer’s built in mic and camera.

 I don’t really play that much, at least not as much as any pro would need to just to keep up his skills, but I try to practice a couple of hours everyday… as a student (in unrelated subjects) my guitar was always there to suck up all my hours away… it was, and kinda still is, my favorite tool of procrastination.
 I’ve played here and there, festivals, community events, mostly in bands… classical performance just a handful of times.
 I never intended to live off of it… focusing all my energies on that wasn’t my goal.
 I respect those musicians who dedicate a lot of their lives to mastering this beautiful instrument, I never put in even a fraction of the effort of what some of those great players have put in, nor would I ever expect to be as skillful in my interpretations as they can be.
+Self-tought, I’ve never had any coaching or formal training in this.
 My repertoire is thus as well fairly limited.
 I have no shame however, these are not easy things to play.
-I congratulate anyone able to pull it off, but in many ways I prefer playing it myself, and my own interpretations of them over claims of virtuosity or fame, no matter how founded they may be.
+I congratulate anyone able to pull it off, they are many great players out there, much to look up to for motivation and inspiration.
+Hearing a masterful performance is often times very refreshing and of the best kinds of medecine.
+But in many ways and for many different reasons, I much prefer giving them my best efforts at playing them for myself, however megger and clumbsy that can sometimes get.

 =- back to main menu -=